Improper Maintenance of Trucks

 Subsections 396.1-396.25 of the Federal Motor Carrier Safety Administration provide detailed rules about periodic inspections, brake inspections, truck maintenance, repairs, and recordkeeping procedures that trucking companies are required to follow.
 All commercial motor carriers must inspect, repair, and maintain the vehicles under their control.
 Each time a truck driver leaves with a commercial vehicle, he or she must inspect the vehicle.
 When an interstate commercial motor carrier is involved in a road accident and is found to have violated §396.17 (periodic inspections), the truck company may be subject to penalties.

 Often, truck drivers are working when a crash occurs.
-If you are an accident victim in California, you can potentially hold a trucking company responsible for a driver's negligence under the doctrine of respondeat superior if the driver was in the "course and scope of employment."
+If you are an accident victim in California, your attorney can potentially hold a trucking company responsible for a driver's negligence under the doctrine of respondeat superior if the driver was in the "course and scope of employment."
 This is a theory of indirect liability.

 However, if a trucking company fails to follow an FMCSA safety regulation for maintenance, it may be directly liable and considered negligent per se, or as a matter of law.
 Negligence per se is a doctrine that creates a presumption of negligence if a defendant violates a safety law and causes an injury as a result of that violation.
 If a trucking company violates maintenance laws designed to ensure safety, the trucking company is presumed negligent, and the plaintiff will not need to prove the negligence.
 The defendant still has the opportunity to prove it was not negligent, but it is the defendant’s burden to prove it was not negligent, rather than the plaintiff's job to prove negligence, once the plaintiff shows a safety violation caused the accident.

 Under the FMCSA, most motor carriers are required to maintain inspection and repair records in the vehicle for 30 consecutive days.
 They must be kept where a truck is maintained for at least one year and for six months after the truck company transfers, sells, or retires a vehicle.
 In general, you should retain an attorney as soon as possible, so that the attorney can review the inspection records.
-If you wait longer than the requisite one year or six months, the trucking company may destroy the records that would have proved negligence.Seek Legal Guidance in Los Angeles for Your Truck Accident Case
+If you wait longer than the requisite one year or six months, the trucking company may destroy the records that would have proved negligence.Consult an Attorney in Los Angeles for Your Truck Accident Case